 Foods an Apple Shape Body Type Should Avoid

-Sugar, artificial sweeteners, caffeinated beverages and foods that are too low in fat – can trigger these hormones to store fat.
-I go into lengthy detail on these hormones and belly fat in The Belly Burn Plan, but give you a sample of what you should eat below.
+Sugar, artificial sweeteners, caffeinated beverages and foods that are too low in fat - can trigger these hormones to store fat.
+I go into lengthy detail on these hormones and belly fat in my book, The Belly Burn Plan, but give you a sample of what you should eat below.

-Fortunately, you can do something about fat storage through your midsection – and with a few dietary changes – it’s not that hard.
-Of all body types, people who gain weight their their midsection run the risk of storing the most visceral fat.
+Fortunately, you can do something about fat storage through your midsection - and with a few dietary changes - it's not that hard.
+Of all body types, people who gain weight their midsection run the risk of storing the most visceral fat.
 Visceral fat is the more dangerous form of body fat as it tends to get packed through the middle of the body, around our vital organs.
-Needless to say, it’s important to do something about all that unwanted belly fat!
+Needless to say, it's important to do something about all that unwanted belly fat!